The GOOSE Dataset for Perception in Unstructured Environments: Experimental Evaluation

 For the evaluation of the annotated 3D point cloud data, we focus on methods that produce an annotated point cloud instead of a voxel grid or a birds-eve-view segmentation of the surroundings.
 Point-Voxel-KD~\cite{hou_pointvoxelknowledgedistill_2022} (PVKD) trains a slim student network by mimicking a larger teacher model both in its voxel and point representation.
 The student and teacher architectures are based on Cylinder3D~\cite{zhu_cylinder3d_2021}.
 SPVNAS~\cite{tang_spvnas_2020} propose the Sparse Point-Voxel Convolution (SPVConv) block that makes use of both a point and a voxel-based representation, while also searching for an efficient network architecture of SPVConv blocks through neural architecture search (NAS).

 In the lower part of Table~\ref{tab:evaluation}, we compare the 3D segmentation performance of Point-Voxel-KD and SPVNAS on the GOOSE dataset.
 As input, both models use the 3D position and the reflection intensity of each point in the point cloud.
-For both models, we observe low mIoU scores for rare categories (\textit{Human, Sky, Water}).
-Categories like \textit{Terrain} contain many classes that are geometrically similar and differ mainly in their surface appearance (\textit{gravel, soil, snow}).
+For both models, we observe low mIoU scores for rare categories like \textit{Human}, \textit{Sky} and \textit{Water}.
+Categories like \textit{Terrain} contain many classes that are geometrically similar and differ mainly in their surface texture like \textit{gravel}, \textit{soil} and \textit{snow}.
 In these categories, we also observe that both models perform poorly compared to the image segmentation results for the same category.
-We believe that multimodal data input from both 2D cameras and 3D point clouds can further improve the performance for these category types in particular.